THIS IS A COURTSEY LISTING FOR THE HOWARD FAMILY

 Jonathan had a heart of gold and was truly an amazing person.
 He was generous, giving, compassionate, kind and was always willing to help.
 He was devoted to those he loved, and he will be sorely missed by those who were fortunate enough to have known him.

 A go-fund me page has been started for Bailey Howard to help pay for funeral and memorial services (https://gofund.me/df21a294).
 Any remaining funds will be put towards a Memorial Scholarship Fund for Athletes set up in Jonathan’s honor at Christopher High School.
-A memorial service will be held when it is safe to gather to celebrate the life of Jonathan Robert Howard.
+Memorial graveside service will be held this Sunday 11 am August 1, 2021 at the Edgar Cemetery, Edgar, NE.

 To send flowers to the family or plant a tree in memory of Jonathan Howard, please visit our floral store.